gamejamalicante/gamejamua.com/README.md

 GameJam Alicante
 ========================

-Este es el código fuente del sitio web de la GameJam de Alicante.
+This is the source code of GameJam Alicante, a site dedicated to hold GameJam local contests.
+URL: http://gamejamua.com

-Licencia
+License
 --------

-Todo el contenido está bajo licencia `GPLv3` y `Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License`.
-Para más información véase fichero `LICENSE`.
+All code is under license `GPLv3` and `Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License`.
+For more information, see file `LICENSE`.